austBrink/aPrimerInProgramming/README.md

 - 🚗 mini assignment TBA

 #### 🗳️ Structures / Containers
-- arrays and their methods
+- arrays and their methods part 1
-- objects and their methods
+- objects and their methods part 1
 - 🚗 mini assignment TBA

 #### 🗡️ Operators